-This summer, Kelley students have had internships across the world – from Ireland, to Chile and right here at home in Indianapolis.
+This summer, Kelley students have had internships across the world – from Ireland, to Chile and here at home in Indianapolis.

-Xu says she’s learned a lot in just a couple months with the company – explaining that nearly every industry is involved in some capacity with the intellectual property of a CMG client.
+Tingna says she’s learned a lot in just a couple months with the company – explaining that nearly every industry is involved in some capacity with the intellectual property of a CMG client.

-“The company is very creative,” Xu adds.
-“They’re really proactive when it comes to working on the Asian market, and looking at different ways of marketing and business opportunities.
-It’s rare for an entry level intern to have this kind of experience.”
+“The company is very creative,” Tingna adds.
+“It’s really proactive about working on the Asian market and identifying new business opportunities.
+It’s rare for an entry-level intern to have this kind of experience.”

 “To find an internship, you have to trust yourself and know your value.
 It can be challenging, but if it’s something you’re interested in, see if there’s an opportunity there.
 Find a good fit for both you and the company.”

-“I want to become a CPA, and I truly wanted to continue to learn,” said Xu.
+“I want to become a CPA, and I truly wanted to continue to learn,” said Tingna.
 “Kelley has been a great program for me – it’s flexible, and the professors are intelligent and have been very approachable and friendly.”